kubernetes/community/values.md

+---
+title: "Kubernetes Community Values"
+weight: 2
+description: |
+  This page indexes all of the mentoring initiatives for contributing to the Kubernetes project.
+For end user mentoring initiatives, check out KubeCon and other CNCF events and programs.
+---

 # Kubernetes Community Values

 Kubernetes Community culture contributes substantially to the project's success.
 The following values have evolved over time, pushing our project and peers toward constant improvement.